sensedeep/dynamodb-onetable/README.md

 const client = new Dynamo({client: new DynamoDBClient(params)})
 ```

-Initialize your your OneTable `Table` instance and define your models via a schema.
+Initialize your OneTable `Table` instance and define your models via a schema.

 ```javascript
 const table = new Table({